Chicago Style Workout 27: Grammar, Part 1

 Stretch Yourself!

-This month’s workout, “Grammar, Part 1,” is taken from CMOS 17, sections 5.1–20.
-Advanced editors might tackle the questions cold; learners can study sections 5.1–20 of the Manual before answering the questions.
+This month’s workout, “Grammar, Part 1,” is taken from CMOS 17, paragraphs 5.1–20.
+Advanced editors might tackle the questions cold; learners can study that section of the Manual before answering the questions.

 Note: Dictionaries and style guides sometimes disagree.
 These questions are designed to test knowledge of The Chicago Manual of Style, which prefers Merriam-Webster’s Collegiate Dictionary, 11th edition.
 Other style guides may follow a different dictionary.